 Visit our Tangible Personal Property page to file your DR-405 tax return on our online filing system.
 To file your return online, you will need the log in information found in the letter our office sent in January to existing TPP accounts.
 The deadline to file a DR-405 tax return is April 1.

-Pursuant to Section 193.122 Florida Statutes, Bill Furst, Property Appraiser of Sarasota County, hereby gives notice that the 2016 Real Property and Tangible Personal Property Assessment Rolls for Sarasota County were certified to the Tax Collector on the 3rd day of October, 2016 for the collection of taxes.
+Pursuant to Section 193.122 Florida Statutes, Bill Furst, Property Appraiser of Sarasota County, hereby gives notice that the 2018 Real Property and Tangible Personal Property Assessment Rolls for Sarasota County were certified to the Tax Collector on the 28th day of September, 2018 for the collection of taxes.